AY2425S2-CS2113-F14-2/tp/docs/UserGuide.md

 ---

 ### Rename Plan: `rename_plan`
-Allows you to rename the currently accessed plan
+Allows you to rename the current plan.

 **Format:**
 ```